Qaizen/Code-Quiz/README.md

 ## Usage

-Timed coding quiz with multiple-choice questions.
-This app will run in the browser, and will feature dynamically updated HTML and CSS powered by JavaScript code that you write.
-It will have a clean, polished, and responsive user interface.
-User can save initials and score upon completion.
+Timed code quiz with multiple-choice questions.
+This app will run in the browser.
+Once you press start and select an answer the timer will adjust based on correct answer.
+Incorrect answers will lose time.
+When quiz completed there is an option to enter your intials and see a list of high scores stored in local storage.

 ## Credits